-- You will have a personal programme to get you mobile as soon as possible.
-As soon as it is safe to do so, you will be helped will be helped out of bed so you can sit in a chair.
+- If you have had a catheter, drain or vaginal packs inserted, they will be removed as soon as possible. - You will be encouraged to drink and to eat as soon as possible, maybe even while you are in the recovery room before you return to the ward.
+Eating early after surgery is safe and, you are less likely to feel sick.
+If you have a drip in your arm, this will be removed once you are eating and drinking.
+Without a drip, it will be easier for you to walk about. - You will have a personal programme to get you mobile as soon as possible.
+As soon as it is safe to do so, you will be helped out of bed so you can sit in a chair.
 You will then be encouraged to walk short distances.
 You may be given a diary with daily goals and space for you to write what you have managed to do.
 There are good reasons for getting up and about as soon as safely possible.
-You are less likely to suffer from blood clots in your legs and pelvis (deep vein thrombosis) or in your lungs (pulmonary embolism and you are less likely to develop a chest infection.
-Your bowel will recover faster and you are less likely to suffer from trapped wind. - The team will make sure you get pain relief to allow you to do your activities comfortably.
+You are less likely to suffer from blood clots in your legs and pelvis (deep vein thrombosis or in your lungs (pulmonary embolism) and you are less likely to develop a chest infection.
+Your bowel will recover faster and you are less likely to suffer from trapped wind.

+The team will make sure you get pain relief to allow you to do your activities comfortably.

 Your individual needs will be considered and you will not be discharged from hospital until you are ready.
 This will be when you are mobile, able to eat and drink, and can control your pain by taking tablets.
 Before you leave hospital, you will be given instructions about who to contact if you have any worries.
 Enhanced recovery programmes help patients get better more quickly after major surgery.
 Patients spend less time in hospital and get back to their normal activities faster than with traditional recovery.
-By following an enhanced recovery programme, there are fewer complications after surgery and lower rates of re-admission to hospital than with traditional care.
+By following an enhanced recovery programme, there are fewer complications after surgery and lower rates of re-admission to hospital than with traditional care

-It takes time for your body to heal and for you to get fit and well again after a vaginal hysterectomy.
+It takes time for your body to heal and for you to get fit and well again after an abdominal hysterectomy.
 There are a number of positive steps you can take at this time.
 The following will help you recover.